Prime Volleyball League to be held at Gachibowli Indoor Stadium in Hyderabad | www.lokmattimes.com

 The health and safety of all the personnel involved in the competition is the number one priority for the management and therefore the competition will be held in a robust bio-bubble and the league organizers will ensure that all protocols are strictly being followed inside the bubble.

 "Hyderabad has always had a great sporting culture and therefore we are delighted to organize the Prime Volleyball League in the city.
-We have waited a long time to provide a platform to all talented volleyball players from around the world to showcase their talent and hence we cannot wait for the competition to begin," Joy Bhattacharya, CEO, Prime Volleyball League said in a statement.

-"All the players are eagerly waiting to shine for their respective teams and we are doing everything to ensure a safe and successful tournament is organised.
-I would also like to thank all the teams and our partners for their support in reaching this decision," he added.
+We have waited a long time to provide a platform to all talented volleyball players from around the world to showcase their talent and hence we cannot wait for the competition to begin.
+All the players are eagerly waiting to shine for their respective teams and we are doing everything to ensure a safe and successful tournament is organised.
+I would also like to thank all the teams and our partners for their support in reaching this decision." said Prime Volleyball League CEO Joy Bhattacharya.

-The Prime Volleyball League will feature 24 games and the League will shortly be announcing the fixtures for the upcoming season of action.

 ( With inputs from ANI )